What is DevOps?

 The goal here is getting people working together for the greater good.
 And to work down technical debt (backlog from step #2).

-Tip: A highly effective way to make immediate improvement is to use embedded resources.
-For example, dedicating a person to sit with the development team (or other technology team) and work directly with them.
+Tip: A highly effective way to make an immediate improvement is to use embedded resources.
+For example, dedicating a person to sit with the development team (or other technology teams) and work directly with them.
 This helps build closer relationships while at the same time exposing them to the pain caused by silos.

-Other practices I currently use are: Kanban board for tracking tasks and having daily stand-up meetings.
+Other practices I currently use are Kanban board for tracking tasks and having daily stand-up meetings.
 This helps pull people together and address issues quickly.

 Step #4 – Easy Button